 If the office of a member of the Board (other than the chairman) becomes vacant, the Board shall ensure that as far as practicable the vacancy is filled within the prescribed period after it occurred.

+[Clause 6A inserted by No. 46 of 1995 s.
+17.]

 7. Alternate members

 (1) If an elected member is absent from a meeting of the Board the elected alternate member of the Board is entitled to attend that meeting.